bdurand/double_restraint/README.md

 restraint = DoubleRestraint.new("MyWebService", redis: Redis.new(url: redis_url)), timeout: 0.5, long_running_timeout: 5.0, long_running_limit: 5)
 ```

+You can peek at the current pool sizes as well if

 ## Installation

 Add this line to your application's Gemfile: